 If you have discovered a suspected product vulnerability with any Aruba product, with POC (proof of concept) code or procedures and/or all of the details below that indicates possible compromise of an Aruba product or the environment please directly contact the Aruba SIRT.

 The preferred method to reporting such product vulnerabilities to Aruba is by sending an email to firstname.lastname@example.org using our public PGP key (ID 0x458586D9), that can be found on public key servers or also at https://www.arubanetworks.com/support-services/public-key.

 Please make sure to include in your email:

 - High-level description of the problem along with a technical contact we can get in touch with who can answer all related questions

 - A detailed description of the issue which ideally provides enough information to reproduce the problem

-- Logs, crash dumps and other supporting information
+- Logs, crash dumps, screenshots and other supporting information

 Aruba’s Commitment to Product Security and Integrity